 See below for the top 10 LL.M.s in US Tax Law.

-Northwestern’s LL.M. in Taxation covers domestic taxation with courses on corporate taxation, partnerships and property, as well as international taxation.
-Students have the option to participate in a research seminar, as well as a range of electives.
+Northwestern’s high-ranking LL.M. in Taxation covers the four principal areas of taxation of property transactions, corporate taxation, partnership taxation, and international taxation, along with a variety of electives.
+With seven residential tax faculty professors and a dedicated career adviser, the 40 students admitted to Northwester's Tax Program every year enjoy an exceptionally high faculty-student ratio.
 Northwestern additionally offers a joint JD-LL.M. in Tax, where students have the possibility of completing both degrees in just six or seven semesters.View School Profile

 Columbia Law School holds an annual Tax Policy Colloquium, which introduces students to current tax policy research via a number of renowned tax scholars who present throughout the semester.
 The school’s LL.M. is a general one, but it offers courses in taxation, property and real estate.
 Externships, pro bono projects, legal clinics and the school’s 14 law journals all provide experiential learning opportunities.
 LL.M. students are able to take courses from Columbia Business School and the School of International and Public Affairs, creating the possibility of an interdisciplinary study experience.View School Profile